Twaddler01/Phaser-VSim/README.md

 ### WIP
 - Completely new structure.
-- Working on live dynamic menu and inventory modifications
+- Working on game dynamics.